yssux/yssux/README.md

 - 👋 Hi, I’m @yssux
-- 👀 I’m interested in python automating but is open to all aspects of sfw engenieering (except web dev !)
+- 👀 I’m interested in `python` automating but is open to all aspects of sfw engenieering
-- 🌱 I’m currently learning python and Godot
+- 🌱 I’m currently learning `python` and Godot
 - 📫 How to reach me : yeddafry@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: started programming at 7